BastiTee/selekta/README.md

 *Done*

+ - [x] Read exif and rotate image accordingly
+ - [x] Number on buckets disappear on bounce animation
+ - [x] When hammering on h-key for help, help breaks
  - [x] Optimize image loading speed by somehow preloading a reduced-size image version
  - [x] Implement non-recursive folder walking
  - [x] Write images to subfolders based on buckets